 Do something creative

 It's important to keep that fire within.
-Whether that’s Christmas lights, snowman making, or maybe an outdoor recreation you fancy, anything that makes you think differently can help spark this side to you and your business that doesn’t get nourished.
+Whether that’s going on a hike, going fishing, or maybe an outdoor recreation you fancy, anything that makes you think differently can help spark this side to you and your business that doesn’t get nourished.
 We all get into a lull but being childlike or finding something we find fun that will draw up inspiration we've been looking for.